Finished Basement Disclosure Requirements in South Jordan, UT

 Structural And Safety Issues That Must Be Disclosed

-One of the most important matters to disclose when selling a house with a finished basement is structural, safety concerns, and basement code compliance.
+One of the most important finished basement disclosure requirements Is structural, safety concerns, and basement code compliance.
 Buyers must be aware of any issues in the basement that can compromise long-term stability or safety.

 Common structural disclosures include: